aragon/hack/docs/guides-agent-app.md

 - The third is the [full signature](https://developer.mozilla.org/en-US/docs/Glossary/Signature/Function) of the method we wish to execute in either the external contract or the app we specified in the second argument.
 In our case the method is [`vote`](https://wiki.aragon.org/dev/apps/voting/index.html#casting-votes) and its full signature is `vote(unint256,bool,bool)`.

-- And the remaining arguments are the arguments which the method -- in our case `vote` -- will be exectuted with.
+- Finally, the remaining arguments are the arguments which the method -- in our case `vote` -- will be exectuted with.
 We can see from the signature that `vote` takes three arguments: an interger, a boolean, and a boolean.
 In our case we will pass in: `1`, `true` and `true`.

    - The first (`1`) is the id for the vote we want to interact with.
 This is always an integer.
 Remember that vote ids start at 0 and increment by 1 each time a vote is created.